Im-Rises/cpu_intel_8080_emulator/README.md

 ~~~
 // write_debug_to_file(&mut cpu_debug, &mut f, cycles_counter);
 ~~~

+This will output the complete disassembly of the CPU in the `test_roms/my_output.log` file.

 > **Note**
 > Depending on the test the output is different.
 Refer to this project for more explanation about how they work.